-Double Up Food Bucks: A win for families, farmers & communities
+Double Up Food Bucks: A win for families, farmers and communities

-The new Double Up Heartland Collaborative is aligning and scaling up successful healthy food incentive programs.
-Partners in this strong, two-state effort will serve more farmers and low-income families with the USDA Food Insecurity Nutrition Incentive program.
+The Double Up Heartland Collaborative is aligning and scaling up successful healthy food incentive programs.
 Over 1.1 million Kansas and Missouri residents rely on federal food assistance via the SNAP program.
 Double Up Food Bucks makes it easier for low-income families to eat fresh fruits and vegetables while supporting family farmers and growing local economies.

 - Cultivate Kansas City

 - Mid-America Regional Council

 - Kansas State University Research and Extension

 - West Central Missouri Community Action Agency

 Double Up Food Bucks is only possible thanks to our many other partners and funders.

 - Kansas City farmers markets: Cultivate Kansas City has been operating “Beans & Greens” incentives since 2009.